 The holdings of the William V. Marshburn Memorial Library include collections supporting liberal arts and sciences, music, and business.
-The library has a 24-hour-a-day, 7-day-a week study area adjacent to the Cornerstone Café; 20 computer workstations in the information commons, and 7 group-study rooms.
+The library has a 24-hour-a-day, 7-day-a week study area adjacent to the Cornerstone Café; 40 computer workstations in the information commons, 7 group-study rooms, and the children's literature collection.
 This library houses the Sakioka Computer Training Room with 20 computer workstations and the Media Center with state-of-the-art audio-visual equipment, providing access to a large video, CD, DVD, and cassette tape collection.
-It also houses InterLibrary Loan and Document Delivery Services and the Writing Center.
+It also houses InterLibrary Loan and Document Delivery Services, Children's Literature Collection, and the Writing Center.

-The holdings of the Hugh and Hazel Darling Library include collections supporting computer science, education, nursing, physical therapy, and professional psychology.
+The holdings of the Hugh and Hazel Darling Library include collections supporting computer science, education, nursing, physical therapy, professional psychology, and the Special Collections of Azusa Pacific University.
 The library is comprised of two main areas that are connected by the ECF Academic Hall of Fame.
 The Stamps Rotunda offers a traditional library environment of book stacks and individual study carrels, and the Ahmanson Integrated Information Technology Center includes 75 workstations.
-This center also houses 8 scholar-study rooms, 12 group-study rooms, 4 conference rooms, and the children's literature collection.
+This center also houses 8 scholar-study rooms, 12 group-study rooms, 4 conference rooms, and the Special Collections Reading Room.
 The Berger Computer Training Room with 22 computer workstations is located here along with the Department of Technical Services Processing Facility for acquisitions, cataloging, and serial information.